 Baylor is committed to providing a safe and supportive environment for all community members, guests and visitors.
 We believe that all individuals have the right to be free from all forms of sex and gender-based discrimination, which includes sexual harassment, acts of sexual violence, domestic violence, dating violence and stalking.

-On Sept.
-30, SuccessFactors users will be able to select several new demographic options, including their preferred pronoun, gender identity and sexual orientation, along with enhanced disability categories.
+Baylor College of Medicine's SuccessFactors users are able to select several new demographic options, including their preferred pronoun, gender identity and sexual orientation, along with enhanced disability categories.
 This is completely optional, and only the pronoun information will be viewable by all; the others only will be accessible by the employee and Human Resources.
 Read more below.

 Professional Associations and Student Groups